 - Your filing status (Single, Married Filing Joint Return, Married Filing Separately, Head of Household, or Qualifying Widow(er))

 - The refund amount (It is important to enter the refund amount exactly as it is shown on your return in order for our computer system to retrieve your data.)

 You can go online to www.irs.gov to check the status of your refund 24 hours after the IRS accepts your e-filed tax return, or 3 to 4 weeks after you mail your paper return.
 But if you filed Form 8379 with your return, allow 14 weeks (11 weeks if you e-filed) before checking your refund status.

 When you are ready to send your return again, select the Filing menu option and follow the screens until you get to the Submit Tax Return screen.
 Click the Send Tax Return to resubmit your return.

 If you requested your username or password through one of these links, and you did not receive the email with your username or password, then check your junk/spam folder.
 The easiest way to ensure that you receive the email is to add our support address to your contact list or list of trusted senders.
 After that, try requesting your username or password through one of the links again.

 If you have a recent version of Adobe Reader, try saving the file to your hard drive and then opening it in Adobe Reader after your browser is closed.
 Instead of left-clicking your mouse to download the tax return to your browser, right-click your mouse and select "save link as" or "save target as" (Internet Explorer) from the pop-up menu.
 This will allow you to save the tax return to your computer.

 Did you e-file the return?

-If the Check Status screen says that the tax return has not been e-filed, you need to go to the Submit Return for Processing screen, which is the page after the Self-Select PIN screen, which is near the last screen.
+If the Check Status screen says that the tax return has not been e-filed, you need to go to the Submit Return for Processing screen, by clicking the Filing Method link in the Filing menu and following the screens.
 Click Send Tax Return to e-file your tax return.